- Adobe Illustrator has tons of interesting options for creating and handling PDF files/other types of image files with ease.

 1. Uninstall and reinstall Adobe Illustrator

-If necessary, click the More options icon to get to Adobe Illustrator and choose Uninstall.
-If you want to make sure the program leaves no residual files behind, check out this amazing list with the best uninstaller software.
+- If necessary, click the More options icon to get to Adobe Illustrator and choose Uninstall.

 Moreover, installing the most recent Adobe Illustrator version will give you the peace of mind that you’ll face no similar errors in the near future.

-Finding Illustrator and force quitting the process is no rocket science unless you can’t open Task Manager.
-Don’t worry, we’ve got a quick solution for you.
+Finding Illustrator and force to quit the process is no rocket science, and we have the right solution for you if by any chance you can’t open Task Manager.

 Moreover, some of you might find it easier to use the ALT + F4 keyboard shortcut for similar results.

 4. Turn your computer off and on again